 Advanced trading tools are woefully lacking across DEXes like Uniswap.
-Not so with 1inch Exchange, thanks to the team's innovative limit order protocol.
+Not so with 1inch, thanks to the team's innovative limit order protocol.

 Decentralized exchanges and applications built on Ethereum pride themselves on their home blockchain.
 Maximalism of this kind has boxed several DEXes into Ethereum's high-cost ecosystem while rival blockchains achieve scaling milestones.